50s and 60s record players

 Stereo record players

 By the early sixties, stereo record players were available.
-This record player, left, by Champion, is from the early sixties.
+The Champion record player (above), is from the early sixties.
 It is a portable set, but judging by the weight I wouldn't want to "port" it too far!
 The arm across the record allowed you to stack around five singles and play them one after the other.

 This model has a BSR turntable.
 This was a common turntable used on record players at the cheap end of the market.
 More sophisticated stereo equipment was available, but aimed at a small, specialised market.